-- Demonstrate professional and ethical standards in appearance and actions. - Apply appropriate human-relation and interpersonal communication skills. - Develop written communication skills using correct grammar, spelling, vocabulary, and document format. - Demonstrate correct file management of both printed and electronic documents. - Understand the integrated use of business tools such as Microsoft PowerPoint, Word, Excel, Access, e-mail, and the Internet. - Work effectively in a team. - Understand and apply good customer service techniques and skills. - Install and configure a network server. - Diagnose hardware, client operating system, and application problems. - Formulate and implement solutions to system problems.
+- Demonstrate professional and ethical standards in appearance and actions. - Apply appropriate human-relation and interpersonal communications skills. - Develop written communications skills using correct grammar, spelling, vocabulary, and document format. - Demonstrate correct file management of onscreen documents. - Understand the integrated use of business tools such as Microsoft PowerPoint, Word, Excel, Access, e-mail, and the Internet. - Work effectively in a team. - Understand and apply good customer service techniques and skills. - · Install and configure a network server. - Diagnose hardware, client operating system, and application problems.

-- Understand and install network protocols. - Administer a Local Area Network (LAN).
+- Formulate and implement solutions to system problems. - · Understand and install network protocols. - Administer Local Area Network (LAN) and Windows Networking services.

-- 1. ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 150.
+- ENG 87, ENG 88, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
+To determine if students must complete these courses, see Course Descriptions beginning on page 152.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 120, Integrated Computer Applications, is required the first semester.
-See the competency prerequisite for this course.
-Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
-Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
-Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - To start in the IT Support Specialist certificate, students should have strong computer hardware and software competence including working knowledge of Microsoft Windows. - 5.
-LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
+IT 120, Integrated Computer Applications is required the first semester.
+The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows® operating system.
+In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120. - 3.
+Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - To start in the IT Support Specialist certificate, students should have strong computer hardware and software competence including working knowledge of Microsoft Windows. - 5.
+LE 100 Learning Techniques is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
 Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 6.
-To continue in the IT Support Specialist Certificate, students must receive a B- or better in IT 182, Hardware/Software Support. - 7.
-Students who have passed industry certification exams from Microsoft, Novell, CompTIA, or others may be able to test out of some of the IT courses by passing a practical exam administered by the IT Director.
-Check with the IT Director for more information.
+To continue in the IT Support Specialist Certificate, students must receive a B- or better in IT 182, Hardware/Software Support. - Students who have passed industry certification exams from Microsoft, Novell, CompTIA, or others may be able to test out of some of the IT courses by passing a practical exam administered by the IT Support Director.
+Check with the IT Support Director for more information.

-- 1. A minimum of 32 total semester credit hours as outlined below. - 2.
-A grade of C (not C-) or better in all IT courses except IT 182, which requires a B-. - 3.
-A cumulative grade point average of 2.0 or better.
+- 1. A minimum of 33 total semester credit hours as outlined below. - A grade of C (not C-) or better in all IT courses except IT 182, which requires a B- or better. - 3.
+Acumulative grade point average of 2.0 or better.